abel-mak/dining-philosophers/README.md

 # dining-philosophers
 dining philosophers problem
 ## philo
-philosopher with threads and mutex.
+philosopher with threads and mutex<br>
 arguments: number_of_philosophers time_to_die time_to_eat
 time_to_sleep [number_of_times_each_philosopher_must_eat]

 ## philo_bonus
-philosopher with processes and semaphore.
+philosopher with processes and semaphore<br>
 arguments: number_of_philosophers time_to_die time_to_eat
 time_to_sleep [number_of_times_each_philosopher_must_eat]